kojikawrites/kojikawrites.github.io/src/assets/posts/hiivelabs.com/2023-07-23-can-i-have-a-little-more-plot-with-that.md

   This inaugural guest post reflects on the evolution of gaming culture and the increasing integration of narrative elements into Roguelike games.
 It examines the balance between procedural generation and storytelling in game design.
 author: ellafae
-categories: gamedev
+categories: gamedev roguelike
-tags: roguelikes musings
+tags: musings
 #thumbnail: /src/assets/images/hiivelabs.com/blog/game-screenshots/thumbnails/rogue_tn2.jpg
 ---